kieranlo/blog-app/src/app/blogs/content/how_to_do_great_work.md

 The alternative to starting with something small and evolving it is to plan in advance what you're going to do.
 And planning does usually seem the more responsible choice.
 It sounds more organized to say "we're going to do x and then y and then z" than "we're going to try x and see what happens."
 And it is more organized; it just doesn't work as well.

 Planning per se isn't good.
 It's sometimes necessary, but it's a necessary evil — a response to unforgiving conditions.
 It's something you have to do because you're working with inflexible media, or because you need to coordinate the efforts of a lot of people.
 If you keep projects small and use flexible media, you don't have to plan as much, and your designs can evolve instead.

-Being prolific is underrated.
-The more different things you try, the greater the chance of discovering something new.
-Understand, though, that trying lots of things will mean trying lots of things that don't work.
-You can't have a lot of good ideas without also having a lot of bad ones.

 Though it sounds more responsible to begin by studying everything that's been done before, **you'll learn faster and have more fun by trying stuff.** And you'll understand previous work better when you do look at it.
 So err on the side of starting.
 Which is easier when starting means starting small; those two ideas fit together like two puzzle pieces.